Expiration dates - Who can you trust?

 For eons, food producers and wholesalers have used trickery in packaging to deceive consumers, the most common being shrinking the product while keeping the packaging the same size.
 Another example is cold cuts turkey products labeled “white turkey” meat, deceiving the buyer into thinking it’s turkey breast when, in all actuality, it’s low-end product from a “white turkey” - the color of the bird’s feathers!

 Lately, we’ve noticed that many sauce bottles now have strictly “pour” mouths, rather than the former “drip” and/or “pour” mouths.
 Why?
 To empty the bottle faster so the consumer must go buy another!

 We’re all familiar with “Best if used by...,” or “Best if purchased by...” labels on many various food items in our meat and grocery departments.
 Our question is, “Or, what?”

 Does the food spoil after that?
 Does it become harmful or toxic?
 Will it sicken us?
 Is it less nutritional?
 All the above?

-Not willing to take any chances, are the cautious consumers among us throwing away perfectly good food and being forced to go out and buy more?
-It's obvious many simply donate such items to the food pantries.
+Are the cautious consumers among us throwing away perfectly good food and being forced to go out and buy more?
+It’s obvious many simply donate such items to the food pantries.

-With all this in mind, we say it is time for the government, USDA, vigilant citizen committees, or somebody to get involved and force the food producers and packagers to come clean with consumers - Are expiration dates for real?
+We say it is time for the government, USDA, vigilant citizen committees, or somebody to get involved and force the food producers and packagers to come clean with consumers - Are expiration dates for real?
 Are they a guess on the shelf life of a certain product?
 Or is it all a marketing ploy to move more product by duping the consumer into rushing to use, or discarding perfectly good food items?

 The people have a right to know, is the food safe to eat or what?
 And can we ever believe in the answer?